 How to Schedule Your Workouts

 Planning workouts is all about picking workout routines that are convenient and enjoyable.
 Unfortunately, there’s no single solution to setting up exercise programs.
 It’s highly individualized from person to person.

 If you only have 2 days for the gym, a full-body workout is your best bet.
 With 3 days, you can go for either full-body or the classic push/pull/legs split.
 Got more days in the week?
 Try different splits and see which one works best for you!

 Begin by figuring out the number of days and which days you can usually make it to the gym.
 Then, arrange your workouts on those days.
 Lastly, look for a workout that only requires that training frequency.

 Next, look for something where if you miss a training day, you can easily make up for it.
 Use a routine that trains that muscle more than once a week.
 That way, you won’t fall behind on your progress!

 How Many Days Per Week to Work Out

 The more important question is, how many days a week are available to work out?
 Then, how many will you work out?

-Generally, seeing results requires 2-4 workouts per week, and 3-4 sessions each week is the perfect amount.
+Generally, seeing results requires 2-4 workouts per week.
+3-4 sessions each week seems to be the perfect amount.
 Of course, you can lift more frequently, depending on your experience and goals.
-Still, at least 2 days of resistance training are needed to see muscle growth.
+Still, you need at least 2 days of resistance training to see muscle growth.

 As a result, doing full-body exercises 2-3 training days weekly or upper/lower workouts 4 days weekly is advantageous.
 This will permit you to train with an ideal frequency to build or maintain lean muscle mass.